servo/book/src/building/offline-builds.md

 # Building Offline

-Servo releases provide a `servo.tar.gz` artifact which contains Servo's source code and all Rust dependencies vendored.
+Servo releases provide a `servo-<release-tag>-src-vendor.tar.gz` artifact which contains Servo's source code and all Rust dependencies vendored.
 The `.cargo/config.toml` file in the tarball contains the necessary configuration to build Servo offline using the vendored dependencies.

 ## Linux